amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 > > It can't do other jobs, like count the number of subdirectories or find all the files that don't match a particular pattern.
 > {: .solution}
 {: .challenge}

+Expanding upon our previous efforts to gather up Quicktime files, we can amend our earlier os.walk and use what’s called a tuple to add a bunch of different media-specific file extensions to our endswith if statement.

+media_list = [ ]

+for root, dirs, files in os.walk(mydir):
+    for file in files:
+        if item.endswith(('.mkv', '.mov', '.wav', '.mp4', '.dv', '.iso', '.flac')): item_path = os.path.join(root, file)
+            media_list.append(item_path)

+And from here, our steps will largely be the same as before; we’ll use a new for loop, and the os.stat method, to print out the file size of each file.